stephanemora/azure-docs.fr-fr/articles/active-directory/authentication/howto-password-ban-bad-on-premises-agent-versions.md

 ## <a name="12250"></a>1.2.25.0

-Date de mise en production : 1er novembre 2018
+Date de publication : 1er novembre 2018

 Correctifs :